teckel12/LuaTelemetry/README.md

 ![sample](assets/iNavConfig.png "Configuration menu")

-From the configuration settings menu use the dial or +/- buttons to cycle through options and `Enter` to select.
+* Use the dial or +/- buttons to cycle through menu or select desired setting
+* Press Enter/dial to select and deselect menu option
+* Press `Exit` button to deselect menu option or escape configuration menu

 * **Battery View** - Total battery voltage / Cell voltage average (default: Total)
 * **Battery Alert** - Battery alerts on, off, or only critical alerts (default: On)